ta05/VarsityTutors/Python/David Adebajo/README.md

 # Lesson 4 - Word Searcher

+Write a program to allow the user to enter text, a word to search for and then to search for words within it.
+Your program must:
 ### Task

 1. Greet the user and ask them if they want to enter text, a word to search for, or to exti the program.